SoftwareAG/c8y-docs/content/device-tutorials/mbed-ublox.md

 * **Agent Init Failure**: To troubleshoot this issue, we recommend you to connect the device to your computer and enable debug mode to collect more information via a serial port.
 See [Enabling debug mode] (#Enabling_debug_ mode) below.

 * **Integration/Config Failure** and **Integrate Failure**: This error occurs when you attempt to connect to a server that has not been set in the firmware.
 Perform a factory reset and register the device again.
 If this doesn't solve the problem then it's likely to be a server-side issue.
-Contact your network administrator if you are connecting to your own Cloud instance or contact [support](https://empower.softwareag.com/ContactSupport/) if you are connecting directly to Cumulocity.
+Contact your network administrator if you are connecting to your own Cloud instance or contact [support](https://empower.softwareag.com/ContactSupport/) if you are connecting directly to Cumulocity IoT.

 * **The device failed to join a network and displays "Wrong APN setting" or "Unknown APN setting"**: Review the source code file _C027_Support/MDMAPN.h_ and add an entry with the Mobile Country Code (MCC), Mobile Network Code (MNC) and your APN setting.
 The current MMC and MNC code should be shown on the LCD display below the error message "Wrong APN setting" or "Unknown APN setting".